 3. Work On Understanding Yourself Better

-Therapy is a fabulous way to work on the ability to step outside of your emotions in order to create new ways of dealing with them.
+Therapy is a fabulous way to work on the ability to step outside of your emotions in order to create new ways of understanding and dealing with them.

-You need to find some support systems and teachers – counseling, books, anything really – that can help you learn to recognize when you are headed for an emotional spiral and give you the tools to reverse course.
+You need to find support systems and teachers who can help you learn to recognize when you are headed for an emotional spiral and give you the tools to reverse course.

 If you want to get out of this cycle of constantly being led by your emotions, then you have to be willing to learn how and do the work.